benchristel/web-quine-starter-kit/README.md

 know a bit about how it gets compiled into the `index.html` file.

+The `src/` and `test/` directories are hardcoded into the framework's assumptions about how files are organized, so don't rename them (or be ready to change `build.sh` if you do).
+You're free to organize files within those directories any way you like, though.

-Conceptually, everything in `src/` gets concatenated into one big JavaScript file, which is then copy-pasted into the HTML.
+When you run `./build.sh`, everything in `src/` gets concatenated into one big JavaScript file, which is then copy-pasted into the HTML.
 Be aware that the order in which files are concatenated is not guaranteed, with the exception that the `main.js` file always goes at the end, and any files in the `src/preamble/` directory go first.
 That means that files other than `main.js` generally should not depend on any other files having been loaded first, though if you can't avoid an ordering dependency between files the file that must run first should go in `src/preamble/`.